iprinceroyy/bookmark-landing-page/README.md

 5. **Push** your work back upto your fork
 6. Submit a **pull request** so that we can reveiw your changes

-NOTE: be sure to merge the lastes from "upstream" before making a pull reuqest!
+NOTE: be sure to merge the lastes from "upstream" before making a pull request!

 ## Contributors